 Short Answer

-Both the model and the market expect Keir Starmer to be the next G7 leader to leave, with no compelling evidence of mispricing.
+Both the model and the market expect Keir Starmer to be the G7 leader who leaves next, with no compelling evidence of mispricing.

 1. Executive Verdict